Dolmen Music

 Dolmen Music is a 1981 studio album by American composer and vocalist Meredith Monk recorded over two sessions in March 1980 and January 1981 and released on the ECM New Series—her first of twelve releases for the label.

 Background

 DJ Shadow sampled the tracks "Biography" and "Dolmen Music" on the track "Midnight in a Perfect World" from Endtroducing.....
 (1996).

 Reception

-NME named it as the 42nd best album of 1981.
+NME named it as the 42nd best album of 1981, and the album won the Preis der deutschen Schallplattenkritik (German Record Critics' Award) for Best Record of the Year in 1981.
 In 2017, NPR placed it at number 147 on its list of the "150 Greatest Albums Made by Women".